 Pluk de Nacht Open Air Film Festival offers a quality selection of unreleased independent cinema, art and mixed media to new audiences through alternative ways of distribution, special events and free open-air screenings.
 Devoted to introduce new audiences to the finest international cinema and art, the festival screens films that haven’t been acquired or released by local distributors.

 The festival is organised by the Pluk de Nacht Foundation and is produced by a large group of volunteers that consist of young film professionals, artists and students that all share a passion for cinema.

 The organisation visits (inter)national film festivals throughout the year and carefully selects films on their cinematographic merits.
-That is why you can find all types of film at Pluk de Nacht: from animation to road movie.
-From tragic small-town documentary to absurd romantic comedy.
-The programming is surprising every year.
-The 12-man orchestra, for example, who accompanied some of the short films at the fifth edition of the festival.
-Last year we had an entire night devoted to love, with our theme programme ‘Love is in the Air’ and in 2010 we organised The Crying Competition.
+That is why you can find all types of film at Pluk de Nacht: from animation to road movie, from tragic small-town documentary to absurd romantic comedy.
+Year after year, the programming is stirring and surprising, with live events, short film programmes and titles yet to be discovered in the low countries.

 Since the beginning in 2003 and to this day, the festival has been organised and set up by a large group of volunteers who put all their creativity into the festival.
 The festival has grown to become a true meeting place and combines the screening of never-before-released films with art, food, drinks, debates and parties.
 Admission at the Amsterdam and Arnhem city locations is free.
 In The Hague visitors pay a small entrance fee.
 The festival offers a platform to many young artists, which means there is a lot more to see and do at the festival besides film.